 Car Insurance: The Motor Insurers' Bureau (MIB)

 Every insurer that sells car insurance must be a member of the MIB.
-Each insurer makes a contribution to the central MIB fund depending on how many vehicles they insure.
+Each insurer also makes a contribution to the central MIB fund depending on how many vehicles they insure.

 - No car insurance – the MIB will settle insurance claims for third party injury and damage to property.